Pacific Access Category Resident Visa

 How to apply

-Follow these steps to register for the ballot and complete your application online, if you are invited to apply.
+Follow these steps to register for the ballot and complete your visa application form, if you are invited to apply.

 Note